athanclark/goals/introduction.md

 Productivity
 ------------

-Here are some questions to help you maintain productivity in the path you set.
+Maintain productivity in the path you set:

 -   SMART goals - short term and long term